leapfrogtechnology/android-guidelines/README.md

 }
 ```

+### 1.4 gitignore

+A reference on `.gitignore` file used in our projects can be found [here](https://github.com/github/gitignore/blob/master/Android.gitignore).
+The file is based on the guidelines provided in [Github's gitignore template](https://github.com/github/gitignore/blob/master/Android.gitignore).

+[Here] (https://github.com/github/gitignore/blob/master/Android.gitignore) is a sample of gitignore file.
 ### 4.2 MVP Architecture

 A brief case study for the Model View Presenter (MVP) Architecture while we were developing apps for the Android Platform is described [here] (https://gist.github.com/grishmashrestha/cefe04eeaf74091fb80d66d6c13631b1).